Wald, Zürich: History

 Wald is mentioned for the first time in a document from 1217.
 In the year 1621 the municipality received market rights.

-During the process of industrialization it had numerous spinning mills and weaving mills.
+Around 1820, the village of Wald, referred to as Dorfschaft or Marktflecken, consisted of about 60 to 70 houses.
+Industrialisation in the 19th century turned Wald into an important business location with numerous spinning and weaving mills.

+Wald was the first rural municipality in the canton of Zurich to introduce weapons training for secondary school pupils in 1851.
+This tradition survived in customs in the form of "boys' parades" (Umezug) with muzzle-loading shooting at carnival time.

+At the turn of the 19th and 20th centuries, there were 16 factories in Wald, all of which made their money from textiles.
+At this time, Wald was also known as the "Manchester of the Canton of Zurich".
+In the 1860s, the Oberholzer family of factory owners promoted social welfare by establishing workers' housing and day nurseries.
+Mechanised industry originally owed its development in the pioneering days to the topographical conditions.
+Water-rich streams and rivers flow through the municipality and their water power was utilised from the middle of the 19th century: Mechanical spinning mills were the first to set up along Wald's waterways.
+With the construction of reservoirs, electricity could soon be produced and utilised.
+A large number of weaving mills were established, making Wald the textile metropolis of the Zurich Oberland.

 Geography

 Wald has an area of 25.2 km2.
 Of this area, 53.9% is used for agricultural purposes, while 33.4% is forested.
 Of the rest of the land, 12% is settled (buildings or roads) and the remainder (0.8%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 8% of the total area, while transportation infrastructure made up the rest (4.1%).
 Of the total unproductive area, water (streams and lakes) made up 0.2% of the area.
 As of 2007 8.6% of the total municipal area was undergoing some type of construction.